 SignalGen is a free (GPL) Linux (Xwindows GUI-based) utility that generates relatively low frequency signals with the use of a PC sound card.
 It is an entirely suitable replacement for a hardware signal generator if one doesn't require signals of a frequency higher than about 50 KHz.
 SignalGen creates any frequency between a fraction of one Hertz and an upper limit determined by your sound card's capabilities.

-The resource is currently listed in dxzone.com in 2 categories.
-The main category is Digital signal processing
+The resource is currently on dxzone.com in 2 categories.
+Main category is DSP

 that is about DSP software for ham radio operators.

-" has been followed for a total of 1657 times.
-So far received 2 votes for a total score of 10.00/10
+This link has been on our site since Thursday Feb 1 2007, and it has been clicked on 1828 times.
+So far it received 2 votes for a total score of 10.00/10

 Rate this resource